cghiaus/dm4bem/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cghiaus/dm4bem/HEAD)

+*Note*: The repository containes the MATLAB® version 6 scripts and the PDFs of the tutorials in the folder `M`.

 ## Tutorials
 - 01: [Weather data and solar radiation on a tilted surface](01WeatherData.ipynb).
 - 02: [Thermal circuit and state-space representation for a thermal circuit with capacities in every node: simple wall](02SimpleWall.ipynb).